arthurvinice/arthurvinice/README.md

 Hello, my name is Arthur.
 I'm a Brazilian programming student currently pursuing an associate's degree, and this is my portfolio.
 I have a strong passion for programming, especially in backend development.
 My primary programming language is PHP, using Laravel and Livewire framework, and I also use Javascript and Python occasionally.
 Furthermore, I have experience with technologies such as AdonisJS, NestJS, SQLite, PostgreSQL, Git, GitFlow and GitHub.
 Also, I'm familiar with MongoDB, MySQL, NodeJS and ExpressJS.

-This year (2025), I'm focusing on networking and expanding my knowledge of PHP and Laravel.
+This year (2025), I'm focusing on networking and expanding my knowledge of PHP, Laravel and Livewire.
 Additionally, I intend to write some technical articles throughout the year and share them on [Medium](https://medium.com/@arthurvinice).
 Check it out!

 ##